• info@ecoflick.in

 Key Highlights of EPR for E-Waste

-1. Registration with CPCB
+1. Mandatory CPCB Registration

 Challenges in EPR Implementation